Lifesaving Care Delivered in the Community

 For more than 20 years, we have worked to reduce the global burden of HIV by testing people for HIV, supporting people on treatment, circumcising males to reduce their chance of getting HIV and offering oral pre-exposure prophylaxis to people at risk.

-With more than 38 million people living with HIV worldwide, this work is more essential than it has ever been.
+With an estimated 39 million people living with HIV worldwide, this work is more essential than it has ever been.
 We place the community at the center of a continuum of care, with an emphasis on services that respond to the needs of the people.

 Our HIV projects deliver a core package of prevention services that are vulnerability-tailored, high-quality, and client- and community-centered.
 These services combine biomedical, behavioral and structural programs with linkages to treatment, care, support and other referral services.

-From 2009 to 2023, more than 6 million men and boys were circumcised through Jhpiego programs, significantly reducing their chances of HIV infection.
+Since 2009 more than 6 million men and boys were circumcised through Jhpiego programs, significantly reducing their chances of HIV infection.

 Test and Treat for HIV